Synaco/prolug-linux-admin/unit7/u7_lab.md

 echo "(79 + 79 + 80 + 80 + 45) / 5" | bc

 # Your numbers will vary.
 Is this effective?
 Is it precise enough?
+# It's used free memory space on the system.
 echo "(79 + 79 + 80 + 80 + 45) / 5" | bc -l
 # Is this precise enough for you?
+# I would say so.

 # Read the man to see what the -l option does to bc
 man bc

+# -l defines the math library.
 ```

 It would be astute to point out that I did not have you do bash arithmetic.
 There